tiagouzl/ponggamecollege/README.md

 ├── README.md              # Project description
 └── assets/                # Folder for images or sounds (if needed) 🚀 How to Run
-Download and Install Processing
+Step 1: Install Processing
-Get the latest version of Processing.
+Download the latest version and install it.

-Clone the Repository
+Step 2: Clone the Repository
-Open your terminal and run:
+Open your terminal and run the following commands:

 bash
 Copiar código
 git clone https://github.com/<your-username>/ponggamecollege.git
 cd ponggamecollege
-Open in Processing
+Step 3: Open the Game in Processing
 Launch Processing.
-Open ponggamecollege.pde.
+Open the ponggamecollege.pde file.
-Click the Run button in Processing to start the game.
+Click the Run button to start the game.
 🎮 Controls
 Left Player:
 W: Move up
 S: Move down
 Right Player:

-↑ (Up Arrow): Move up
+↑: Move up
-↓ (Down Arrow): Move down
+↓: Move down
 Start/Restart Game: Press Enter.
 🧑‍💻 Contributing
-If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
-All contributions are welcome!
+We welcome contributions!
+Feel free to fork the repository and submit pull requests to improve the project or add new features.

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.